Long short-term memory

-The name of LSTM refers to the analogy that a standard RNN has both "long-term memory" and "short-term memory".
-The connection weights and biases in the network change once per episode of training, analogous to how physiological changes in synaptic strengths store long-term memories; the activation patterns in the network change once per time-step, analogous to how the moment-to-moment change in electric firing patterns in the brain store short-term memories.
-The LSTM architecture aims to provide a short-term memory for RNN that can last thousands of timesteps, thus "long short-term memory".
+Long short-term memory (LSTM) is a type of recurrent neural network (RNN) aimed at mitigating the vanishing gradient problem commonly encountered by traditional RNNs.
+Its relative insensitivity to gap length is its advantage over other RNNs, hidden Markov models, and other sequence learning methods.
+It aims to provide a short-term memory for RNN that can last thousands of timesteps (thus "long short-term memory").
+The name is made in analogy with long-term memory and short-term memory and their relationship, studied by cognitive psychologists since the early 20th century.

-A common LSTM unit is composed of a cell, an input gate, an output gate and a forget gate.
-The cell remembers values over arbitrary time intervals and the three gates regulate the flow of information into and out of the cell.
-Forget gates decide what information to discard from a previous state by assigning a previous state, compared to a current input, a value between 0 and 1.
-A (rounded) value of 1 means to keep the information, and a value of 0 means to discard it.
-Input gates decide which pieces of new information to store in the current state, using the same system as forget gates.
-Output gates control which pieces of information in the current state to output by assigning a value from 0 to 1 to the information, considering the previous and current states.
+An LSTM unit is typically composed of a cell and three gates: an input gate, an output gate, and a forget gate.
+The cell remembers values over arbitrary time intervals, and the gates regulate the flow of information into and out of the cell.
+Forget gates decide what information to discard from the previous state, by mapping the previous state and the current input to a value between 0 and 1.
+A (rounded) value of 1 signifies retention of the information, and a value of 0 represents discarding.
+Input gates decide which pieces of new information to store in the current cell state, using the same system as forget gates.
+Output gates control which pieces of information in the current cell state to output, by assigning a value from 0 to 1 to the information, considering the previous and current states.
 Selectively outputting relevant information from the current state allows the LSTM network to maintain useful, long-term dependencies to make predictions, both in current and future time-steps.

-LSTM networks are well-suited to classifying, processing and making predictions based on time series data, since there can be lags of unknown duration between important events in a time series.
-LSTMs were developed to deal with the vanishing gradient problem that can be encountered when training traditional RNNs.
-Relative insensitivity to gap length is an advantage of LSTM over RNNs, hidden Markov models and other sequence learning methods in numerous applications.